Bromgard/rcblack/grammar/intro_verbs.md

 >Dýrit __mun__ __deyja__ fyrir þér.
 (The animal will die before you.)

 The auxiliary verb _mun_ works in the same way.
 The synthesis of this verb with the infinitive form of _deyja_ (die) work together to tell us, in this case warn us, that something will happen in the future.
-The use modal verbs will be discussed in greater detail in our lesson on modal verbs.
-[Hyperlink]

 ## Mood